OWRC/database-manual/a02_Understanding_ORMGP_Database/02_05_Study_Areas/02_05_Study_Areas.md

 that fall within the ORMGP Study Area.
 This is especially important with regard to population of the various W_\* tables (that contain a subset of the locations held within the ORMGP database).
-As this is distinct from other areas (e.g. the extents of a conservation area), this relation is stored within the D_LOC_PROJECT table.
+As this is distinct from other areas (e.g. the extents of a conservation area or the extents of a geologic model), this relation is stored within the D_LOC_PROJECT table instead.
 Refer to **Section 2.5.4** for additional details.

 ## Section 2.5.2 Study Areas